yakovmanshin/YMFF/README.md

 }

-// You can create feature flags of any type. enum PromoUnitKind: String {
+// You can use custom types for feature-flag values. enum PromoUnitKind: String {
     case text
     case image